Paul Baker

 There was a great deal of consternation around the Bravehearts when the Worcester Red Sox announced they were moving to town.
 After all, the Bravehearts were annually among the national leaders in attendance for all summer collegiate teams, averaging over 2,000 fans per game.
 The team energized the baseball community and had a dedicated fan base, but would the mom-and-pop Bravehearts be able to compete with the juggernaut Red Sox organization?

-Since the arrival of the WooSox, attendance at Fitton Field has suffered, but has not bottomed out as feared.
-The team is averaging about 1,200 fans per game in 2021, still good for second in the Futures League.
+Since the arrival of the WooSox, attendance at Fitton Field has declined, but has not bottomed out as feared.
+The team is averaging about 1,300 fans per game in 2023, holding steady since the arrival of the WooSox and good for the top half of the Futures League attendance rankings.

 By positioning themselves as a more affordable, family-friendly alternative to the big-money WooSox, the Bravehearts continue to attract both die-hard fans and families to Fitton Field.